 One piece of advice: If you’re the lover-of-all-things-

-Obviously, this is 30,000 feet overview of how you start creating your budget.
+Obviously, this is a 30,000 foot overview of how you start creating your budget.
 At this stage, you’re going to spend the majority of your time gathering information and making simple decisions: How much money do we spend on food?
 On gas?
 What are our bills for the upcoming month?
 What are our debt payments?
 And if you have extra money left over after you’ve paid all of your bills and expenses for the month, what can you do with it?

 This post may contain affiliate links.
 See the disclosure policy for more information.